-Geographer and cyclists, we started to travel by bike in 2007, progressively starting with two weeks holiday trips (Algarve, Tuscany, Britain, Andalusia) to finally live outdoors and cycle around Europe during several months (2 months in Germany in 2014, 4 months in France in 2015, etc.).
+Geographer and cyclists, we started to travel by bike in 2007, progressively starting with two weeks holiday trips (Algarve, Tuscany, Britain, Andalusia and Extremadura) to finally live outdoors and cycle around Europe during several months (2 months in Germany in 2014, more than 10.000 km in France between 2015 and 2016).
 For ethical as well as practical reasons, we have decided not to use a GPS, but printed maps.
-In 9 years of travels, we've had the opportunity to test many different types of maps : car-oriented road books, local maps, guides for common cycling routes… We even cycled through Tuscany with a map from the '60s !
+In 10 years of travels, we've had the opportunity to test many different types of maps : car-oriented road books, local maps, guides for common cycling routes… We even cycled through Tuscany with a map from the '60s !
 Each type of maps had advantages, but also obvious limitations.
 Road books for cars are made from a grand scale not adapted to cyclists willing to use small country roads, and often lack of contour lines.
 Local maps have the adequate scale and give the cyclists interesting information but you have to buy many of them and carry them for a longer trip.
 Cycling guides are too specific and don't let you complete freedom to get away from the route.

 During a cycling trip, it came to our minds that we could make our own Atlas for cycling trips, based on the advantages of the usual road books but with specific adaptation for bikes (1:150.000 scale) and useful cycling information (cycle routes like Eurovelo or regional routes, rest areas, camping sites, contour lines and topography, bike shops, water points, bathing sites, tourist points of interest...)

 Moving in the open source philosophy for many years, we have decided to use only open source data.
 Most data come from OpenStreetMap, the others are more specific to cyclists.
 Have a look at the key and the samples of the Atlas to check the data displayed on our maps.